abhisheks008/ML-Crate/Loan Repayment Prediction/README.md

-# Loan Prediction Project
+# Loan Repayment Prediction

 ## Overview

-Welcome to the Loan Prediction Project!
+Welcome to the Loan Repayment Prediction Project!
 This project aims to build a predictive model to identify the likelihood of a loan application being approved.
 Leveraging machine learning techniques, this project helps financial institutions streamline their loan approval processes and minimize risks.

 ## Table of Contents